dh-tech/dh-tech.github.io/content/blog/2024-10-31-code-review-paper.md

 ---

-Based on a poster at DH2022, Julia Damerow, Rebecca Sutton Koeser, Jeffrey C. Carver, and Malte Vogl have published a paper in *Digital Scholarship in the Humanities* describing the work of the [Community Code Review Working Group](https://dhcodereview.github.io/) of DHTech.
+Expanding on a poster presented at DH2022, Julia Damerow, Rebecca Sutton Koeser, Jeffrey C. Carver, and Malte Vogl have published a paper in *Digital Scholarship in the Humanities* describing the importance of code review for humanities research software and the work of the DHTech [Community Code Review Working Group](https://dhcodereview.github.io/) to address that need.